A complete Guide to LlamaIndex in 2024

 How to find the right data connector?

-• If not, then identify the relevant data connector on Llamahub
+• Identify the relevant data connector on Llamahub if it's not already present here

 For example, let us try this on a couple of data sources.